 Builders using SIPs

-The study was conducted on a two-story, three bedroom, Cape style home in Tilton, New Hampshire.
-Engineers from RS Means observed the construction of the home and compared the workers’ productivity with a benchmark home built using 2x6 construction and fiberglass batt insulation.
+Builders using SIPs cut labor and installation timeA SIPs for builders study conducted by the RS Means unit of Reed Construction Data shows that residential builders using SIPs can reduce their framing labor needs by as much as 55 percent over conventional “stick-building” methods.
+This SIPs for builders study was conducted on a two-story, three bedroom, Cape style home in Tilton, New Hampshire.
+Engineers from RS Means observed the construction of this energy-efficient SIPs home and compared the workers’ productivity with a benchmark home built using 2×6 construction and fiberglass batt insulation.

 Used for walls, roofs, floors, and foundations, a structural insulated panel sandwiches a rigid foam insulating core between two structural skins usually made of wood.
 The seamless, closed-cell rigid foam core reduces air leakage and thermal bridging through the panels by providing a continuous span of insulation.
 In a large, single component, SIPs perform structural, insulating, and air sealing functions, and install quickly saving builders time and money.

-By using precut channels, or “chases” in the foam core of the panels, electricians were able to wire the Tilton home with 11 percent fewer hours than its 2x6-framed counterpart, according to the study.
+By using precut channels, or “chases” in the foam core of the structural insulated panels for builders, electricians were able to wire the Tilton home with 11 percent fewer hours than its 2×6-framed counterpart, according to the study.

 Building with SIPs also reduces waste since they arrive at the jobsite prefabricated and require less measuring, cutting and framing.
 The study noted a 93 percent material utilization rate that sharply reduces the cost of jobsite debris disposal.